reynolds-adam/reynolds-adam.github.io/_projects/2019-01-15-Derrick Rose 50 Points.md

 ---

-# Derrick Rose Joins the 50 Point Club

 On October 31st, 2018, I was watching a basketball game between the Utah Jazz and Minnesota Timberwolves.
-Derrick Rose, recently traded to the
+Being an avid Jazz fan,I felt confident that Jazz would get a victory.
+Derrick Rose was recently traded to the Timberwolves, and I remember that I was surprised that he was still in the league after a few down years and so many injuries.
+Additionally, I was sure he would not have a big role in the game, and thought he may not even play.

+This could not have been further from the truth.
+Rose scored a career high 50 points.
+Yes, more points than he scored in any game during his MVP season.
+His previous career was 42, in 2011.
+To top it all off, the Jazz lost the game, largely in part to Rose's incredible game.

+Final score 128-125.

+Check out the code below to see how we gathered, cleaned and plotted each game in Derrick Rose's career.
+Make sure to scroll to the very bottom to see the plot.
+All data was taken from nba.com.

 ```python